Samsung glamour days over as it fights to save mobile market share

 PRICE CUTS

 Acknowledging the headwinds, the South Korean firm said last week it will "flexibly adjust" prices of its flagship Galaxy S6 and S6 edge models to boost third quarter sales.
-Samsung cut the retail price of S6 edge smartphones in South Korea by around 100,000 won ($85.46) during July.
+Samsung cut the retail price of S6 edge smartphones in South Korea by around 100,000 won (55.80 pounds) during July.

 The company also plans to launch more price-competitive products in the mid-to-low end of the market.